Peter Doherty (immunologist): Research and career

-Doherty's research focuses on the immune system and his Nobel work described how the body's immune cells protect against viruses.
+In 1988, Peter Doherty joined St. Jude Children's Research Hospital in Memphis, Tennessee as the Chair of the Department of Immunology, which he retained until 2001.
+Doherty's research focused on the immune system and his Nobel Prize-winning work described how the body's immune cells protect against viruses.
 He and Rolf Zinkernagel, the co-recipient of the 1996 Nobel Prize in Physiology or Medicine, discovered how T cells recognise their target antigens in combination with major histocompatibility complex (MHC) proteins.

 Viruses infect host cells and reproduce inside them.
 Killer T-cells destroy those infected cells so that the viruses cannot reproduce.
-Zinkernagel and Doherty discovered that, in order for killer T cells to recognise infected cells, they had to recognise two molecules on the surface of the cell – not only the virus antigen, but also a molecule of the major histocompatibility complex (MHC).
+In landmark mouse studies of lymphocytic-choriomeningitis virus (LCMV), Rolf Zinkernagel and Doherty demonstrated that a T cell recognises an infected target only when it simultaneously detects (i) a viral peptide antigen and (ii) a self-specific molecule of the major histocompatibility complex class I (MHC I) displayed on the target-cell surface.
 This recognition was done by a T-cell receptor on the surface of the T cell.

 The MHC was previously identified as being responsible for the rejection of incompatible tissues during transplantation.
 Zinkernagel and Doherty discovered that the MHC was responsible for the body fighting meningitis viruses too.

 Awards and honours

-Doherty was elected a Fellow of the Royal Society (FRS) in 1987.
+Doherty was elected a Fellow of the Australian Academy of Science (FAA) in 1983 and a Fellow of the Royal Society (FRS) in 1987.
 In 1997, he received the Golden Plate Award of the American Academy of Achievement.
 He is the patron of the eponymous Peter Doherty Institute for Infection and Immunity (Doherty Institute), a joint venture between the University of Melbourne and Melbourne Health.
 It houses a group of infection and immunology experts, including Director Professor Sharon Lewin, who are charged with leading the battle against infectious diseases in humans.
 This became operational in 2014.
 He became an Honorary Fellow of the Academy of Medical Sciences (FMedSci) in 2015.
 In the same year he was elected Fellow of the Australian Academy of Health and Medical Sciences (FAHMS).
 In April 2017 he was inducted as a Fellow of the Royal Society of Victoria (FRSV).

 John Monash Science School, Moreton Bay Boys College, and Murrumba State Secondary College each have a house named after him.